2h3ph3rd/2h3ph3rd.github.io/docs/security/02-network/01-scanning.md

 ### Other types of scan

-- `FIN` - Send a FIN packet to close the connection.
+- `-sF` - FIN scan - Send a FIN packet to close the connection.
-- `XMAS` - Send a FIN, URG and PUSH packet to close the connection.
+- `-sX` - XMAS scan - Send a FIN, URG and PUSH packet to close the connection.
-- `NULL` - Send an empty packet to close the connection.
+- `-sN` - NULL scan - Send an empty packet to close the connection.
-- `ACK` - Send an ACK packet to check if the port is filtered or not.
+- `-sA` - ACK scan - Send an ACK packet to check if the port is filtered or not.
-- `UDP` - Send a UDP packet to check if the port is open or not.
+- `-sU` - UDP scan - Send a UDP packet to check if the port is open or not.

 ### Ports result